The Plantin Moretus Museum, Antwerp, Belgium

 From the outside, the building is nothing special.
 It looks, more or less, like any other building of that vintage in Antwerp.
 It’s not exactly austere from the outside.
 The facade speaks of money, but in that northern European style of reserved taste rather than ornate ostentation.
 Plain, in the best sense of that word.

-It’s the inside that holds the treasures–the books and decorative prints, and the machines that made them.
+It’s the inside that holds the impressive collection of books and decorative prints, and the machines that made them.
 And, by extension, the air of the art, craft, and imagination of the men who created such wonderful machines that were the backbone of their important printing and publishing house.

 There are amazing and priceless artifacts here, including the two oldest printing presses in the world.
-In the extensive library, there is a Gutenberg Bible, a five language Bible, with commentary, printed by Plantin and Moretus at the behest of the Spanish King, Felipe II, portraits of the family painted by Peter Paul Rubens, illuminated texts from the 11th Century, and an illustrated volume of Ovid’s Metamorphoses printed in 1474.
+In the extensive library, the important collection includes a Gutenberg Bible, a five language Bible, with commentary, printed by Plantin and Moretus at the behest of the Spanish King, Felipe II, portraits of the family painted by Peter Paul Rubens, illuminated texts from the 11th Century, and an illustrated volume of Ovid’s Metamorphoses printed in 1474.

 But what interested me even more were the tools and methods of this early printing.
 There were endless cabinets of type of all faces and sizes.
 The museum houses the original dies and matrices of Claude Garamond.
 And you type freaks know all about the Garamond typeface.